asynkron/TraceLens/README.md

-# TraceView
+# TraceLens

 ![](images/intro2.png)

 ## Terms of Use

-During beta, TraceView is free to use for everyone.
+During beta, TraceLens is free to use for everyone.

-After beta, TraceView will be free for personal use and OSS projects.
+After beta, TraceLens will be free for personal use and OSS projects.
 A subscription model will be available for commercial use after beta. details are undecided yet.

 Summary:

-TraceView is an OpenTelemetry logging and tracing visualizer that focuses on providing developers with relevant data, rather than overwhelming them with a large quantity of information.
+TraceLens is an OpenTelemetry logging and tracing visualizer that focuses on providing developers with relevant data, rather than overwhelming them with a large quantity of information.
 It also acts as an OpenTelemetry Collector for ingesting and storing data.

 ## Deployment